Okemwag/Subscribee/README.md

 - **Multi-tenant Architecture**: Securely manage multiple businesses on a single platform.
 - **Subscription Management**: Create, modify, and track subscription plans and customer subscriptions.
 - **Customer Portal**: Self-service interface for customers to manage their subscriptions.
-- **Payment Processing**: Secure payment handling integrated with Mpesa Daraja or Paystack.
+- **Payment Processing**: Secure payment handling integrated with Mpesa Daraja and Stripe.
 - **Invoicing**: Automated invoice generation and management.
 - **Analytics Dashboard**: Gain insights into revenue, churn, and customer growth.
 - **Notification System**: Email and in-app notifications for important events.